Buy Cannabis Seeds in Louisiana

 2014 was a year of big change in this state as they made marijuana easier to access for medical cardholders.
 Louisiana dispensaries also opened up, but only for processed, non-smokable goodies.

 If you hope to grow weed seeds in Louisiana, you’re out of luck, no matter whether you suffer from a medical condition or not.
-As they are recognized as collectible items, you can still buy marijuana seeds and keep them for the day you may lawfully germinate t
+As they are recognized as collectible items, you can still buy marijuana seeds and keep them for the day you may lawfully germinate them.

 With recreational marijuana illegal in this region and medicinal use limited to edible forms, you won’t be allowed to grow marijuana seeds in Louisiana.